shmuhammadd/aims-nlp-course/README.md

 - Build your first classifier

+## Course Project

-## Course Project: SemEval 2026 Task 9 – Detecting Multilingual, Multicultural, and Multievent Online Polarization
+##### SemEval 2026 Task 9 – Detecting Multilingual, Multicultural, and Multievent Online Polarization

 The course project will be aligned with **SemEval 2026 Task 9: Detecting Multilingual, Multicultural and Multievent Online Polarization**.
 This shared task includes **three subtasks**, and **each student is required to participate in all three** as part of the project.